python/devguide/core-developers/motivations.rst

    Carol is focused on Python's usage in education and scientific research.
-   She is interested in organizational development, operational workflows, and sustainability of open source projects.
+   She is interested in organizational development, operational workflows, and sustainability of open-source projects.

 .. _goals-of-the-motivations-page: